K1rakishou/Kuroba-Experimental/README.md

 - Third-party archives support.
 (Load deleted posts/images etc).

 ### Why does it not say that this is a fork of Kuroba on github page?
-Because Github does not allow to create two separate forks of the same repo.
+Because Github does not allow creating two separate forks of the same repo.
 So I decided to create a new, standalone repository.
 This, actually, has benifits, like, it's now possible to use repository search function which Github does not allow for forks.